Pace Suburban Bus

-Today, Pace’s family of services provides transit options for residents living in 274 municipalities located throughout Cook, DuPage, Kane, Lake, McHenry, and Will counties.
-As one of the largest bus providers in North America, Pace covers 3,677 square miles, an area that is about 15 times the size of the City of Chicago, serving approximately 127,000 daily riders.
+Pace Suburban Bus, officially the Suburban Bus Division of the Northern Illinois Transit Authority, is a public transit agency serving suburban communities in the Chicago metropolitan area of Illinois, United States.
+The agency was founded in 1984 and provides transportation services for residents of 274 municipalities located throughout Cook, DuPage, Kane, Lake, McHenry, and Will counties.
+One of the largest suburban transit providers in North America, Pace covers 3,677 square miles and serves approximately 127,000 daily riders.